 And Ron snored on, a steady, peaceful hulk at my side.
 If he perceived my inner chaos he gave no sign of it, by night or by day.
 Did his assumption that I was the same person I’d always been, keep me in character?
 I’ll admit it was a comfort, having someone to prompt me through the script, hold up the cue cards.

 The kids grew.
 Tammy and Jake rose up the elementary grades, became independent with regard to homework, grooming and such.
-Danny stopped nursing and napping in the afternoons, moved on to kindergarten.
+Danny stopped napping in the afternoons, moved on to kindergarten.
 I took on more work hours.

 And then a day came when Ginger didn’t show up for her afternoon meal, or our midnight assignation.